ALL COURSES ARE CURRENTLY ONLINE DUE TO COVID-19

 Multiply exists to serve local churches by encouraging and equipping disciples who make disciples in all nations.
 They do this by providing biblical resources and hosting gatherings that prepare followers of Christ to go, baptize people, and teach them to obey everything Jesus commanded – including the call to make disciples.

-Every other Saturday at the Church at 8am, starting the 1st of Feb where we will use the Multiply recourse to better understand what being a disciple really means, and to equip us to go out and make disciples of others.
+Every Saturday we will use the Multiply recourse to better understand what being a disciple really means, and to equip us to go out and make disciples of others.

 Find out more here.